Civil Society Covenant

 • Have you reflected on your board culture and engaged in inclusive practices?

-• Do you need new trustees and where will you find them?
+• Do you need new trustees?
+If so, where will you find them?

-If you decide you need new trustees, take time and care with your recruitment process.
+If you decide you do need new trustees, take time and care with your recruitment process.

 Before you recruit

-• A role description can help those interested to understand the role.
+• A trustee role description can help those who are interested to understand the role.

-• Running a trustee skills audit with your existing board can help you learn more about the areas you need.
-They may be skills, qualities, or experiences.
-This also helps the trustee identify what they can bring to board membership.
+• Running a trustee skills audit with your board can help you learn more about the skills, qualities, or experiences you need.
+This also helps prospective trustees identify what they can bring to your board.

 • Check the terms of office for your trustees.
 Make sure new trustees know how long you expect them to be part of your board.

-• Check your governing document for the formal process of appointment or election.
+• Check your governing document for the formal process of appointing or electing a trustee.

 • Agree how you’ll decide if: